Acoustic Neuromas | Ear and Facial Nerve Tumors | Otosclerosis | Glomus Tumors

 Surgery:

 There are three main surgery directions a surgeon may take to access the tumor.
 The route specifically taken for any individual depends on the patient’s age, health, and the size and shape of the tumor.
 Of the three surgical approaches, the most commonly used is the suboccipital approach.
 In this case, the tumor is approached from behind the ear.
 An other approach is the translabyrinthine approach, which goes directly through the ear and destroys the ear.
 It may be indicated if there is no hearing in the patient’s ear and, therefore, nothing to lose by drilling through the ear.
-The third approach is by the middle cranial fossa, which is reserved for small tumors in the lateral portion of the nerve.
+The third approach is by the middle cranial fossa, which is reserved for small tumors on the lateral portion of the nerve.
 The suboccipital approach is very well tolerated and gives wide exposure of the tumor and can be used for all sizes of the tumors.
 It is generally a team approach between Otologist and Neurosurgeon.

 The surgery risks for removal of the acoustic neuroma revolve mainly around the preservation of the facial nerve.
 In very small tumors, hearing may be preserved.
 The balance nerves on the affected side are resected with the tumor.
 The patient also must be aware that it is an intracranial procedure with attendant risks.
 There is a short intensive care unit stay after the surgery to monitor the patient.